Getting Started with ReactJS: A Basic Guide for Beginners

 Some of the most awesome features of ReactJS are:

-• Improved performance — ReactJS focuses on virtual DOM which results in faster loading of web pages.
-In React, the component logic is written on JavaScript with some templates.
+Improved performance: ReactJS focuses on virtual DOM, which results in faster loading of web pages.
+In React, the component logic is written in JavaScript with some templates.
 This means that you can keep the state outside of the DOM.

-• Support for JSX — A JSX expression is similar to those of XML and facilitates easily writing components in your own language.
-ReactJS provides wider support for JSX, which enables you to use both JavaScript and HTML together.
+Support for JSX: A JSX expression is similar to XML’s and facilitates easily writing components in your own language.
+ReactJS provides wider support for JSX, enabling you to use JavaScript and HTML together.
 This improves readability and maintainability.
 Note that you should not be limited to just using JSX when working with React; you can also write code in plain JavaScript.
 Both are supported.

 Getting Started with ReactJS